Munich: Middle Ages

 The first medieval bridges across the river Isar were located in current city areas of Munich and Landshut.
 Henry the Lion, the Duke of Saxony and Bavaria, founded the town of Munich in his territory to control the salt trade, after having burned down the town of Föhring and its bridges over the Isar.
 Historians date this event at about 1158.
-The layout of Munich city, with five city gates and market place, resembled that of Höxter.

 Henry built a new toll bridge, customs house and a coin market closer to his home, somewhat upstream, at a settlement around the area of modern old town Munich.
 This new toll bridge most likely crossed the Isar where the Museuminsel and the modern Ludwigsbrücke are now located.

 Otto of Freising protested to his nephew, Emperor Frederick Barbarossa.
 However, on 14 June 1158, in Augsburg, the conflict was settled in favor of Duke Henry.
 The Augsburg Arbitration mentions the name of the location in dispute as forum apud Munichen.
 Although Bishop Otto had lost his bridge, the arbiters ordered Duke Henry to pay a third of his income to the Bishop in Freising as compensation.

-The 14th June 1158 is considered the official founding day of the city of Munich.
+14 June 1158 is considered the official founding day of the city of Munich.
 Archaeological excavations at Marienhof Square (near Marienplatz) in advance of the expansion of the S-Bahn (subway) in 2012 discovered shards of vessels from the 11th century, which prove again that the settlement of Munich must be older than the Augsburg Arbitration of 1158.
 The old St. Peter's Church near Marienplatz is also believed to predate the founding date of the town.

 In 1175, Munich received city status and fortification.
 In 1180, after Henry the Lion's fall from grace with Emperor Frederick Barbarossa, including his trial and exile, Otto I Wittelsbach became Duke of Bavaria, and Munich was handed to the Bishop of Freising.
 In 1240, Munich was transferred to Otto II Wittelsbach and in 1255, when the Duchy of Bavaria was split in two, Munich became the ducal residence of Upper Bavaria.

 Duke Louis IV, a native of Munich, was elected German king in 1314 and crowned as Holy Roman Emperor in 1328.
-He strengthened the city's position by granting it the salt monopoly, thus assuring it of additional income.
+He strengthened the city's position by granting it the salt monopoly with staple rights, thus assuring it of additional income.

-On 13 February 1327, a large fire broke out in Munich that lasted two days and destroyed about a third of the town.

-In 1349, the Black Death ravaged Munich and Bavaria.

-The growth of Munich was supplemented by its location on top of a gravel bed, where the Isar branched into Munich City Streams, which in turn provided power for many mills and industries within Munich.
+The growth of Munich was aided by its location on a gravel plain, where the Isar branched into multiple streams that in turn provided drinking water, defensive advantages, and power for many mills and industries within the city.

 In the 15th century, Munich underwent a revival of Gothic arts: the Old Town Hall was enlarged, and Munich's largest Gothic church – the Frauenkirche – now a cathedral, was constructed in only 20 years, starting in 1468.